opentoonz/opentoonz_docs/source/using_the_version_control.rst

 '''''''''''''''''''''''''''''''''''''''
 According to the folder and file icons you can tell if the folder or the file in the working copy is updated or not to the latest version available in the central repository, and if files are edited by other users and locked.

-.. note:: If the file browser displays files in a list, the information about the version control status is displayed in the column labeled *Version Control*.
+.. note:: If the File Browser displays files as a List, the information about the version control status is displayed in the column labeled *Version Control*.

 For **folders** the following icons are used: